lionelmace/learn-ibm-terraform/README.md

 1. Export API credential tokens as environment variables

     ```sh
-    export TF_VAR_ibmcloud_api_key="Your IBM Cloud API Key"
+    export IBMCLOUD_API_KEY="Your IBM Cloud API Key"
     ```

-    > Required only if terraform is launched outside of Schematics.
+    > If the variable "ibmcloud_api_key" is set in your provider,
+    > you can initialize it using the following command
+    > export TF_VAR_ibmcloud_api_key="Your IBM Cloud API Key"

 1. Terraform must initialize the provider before it can be used.